-There aren’t many things more disconcerting than flipping on the lights in your Tyler home to find a bunch of cockroaches scurrying about the floor.
+There aren’t many things more disconcerting than flipping on the lights in your Texas home to find a bunch of cockroaches scurrying about the floor.
 If you have had the misfortune of living through such an experience, there is a good chance the cockroaches you saw were German Cockroaches.
 German cockroaches are the most common cockroach species in the world and are frequent home invaders.
 What’s worse, when they infest, they bring all sorts of harmful bacteria and human pathogens with them.
 As such, it is important for you to take all the cockroach prevention measures at your disposal.
 That way you can limit your exposure to infestations and keep your family safe from these unwanted pests.

 What Do German Cockroaches Look Like?